thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 </html>
 ```

 Absolutely no Thymeleaf code there.
-This is a template file that a designer with no Thymeleaf or
+This is a template file that a designer with
-templating knowledge could have created, edited and/or understood.
-Or a fragment of HTML provided
+no Thymeleaf or templating knowledge could have created, edited and/or
-by some external system with no Thymeleaf hooks at all.
+understood.
+Or a fragment of HTML provided by some external system with no
+Thymeleaf hooks at all.

-Let's now turn that `home.html` template into a perfectly working Thymeleaf template by creating
+Let's now turn that `home.html` template into a Thymeleaf template by creating
 our additional `home.th.xml` file like this:

 ```xml